Why BMS?

 Applied Biostatistics (3 Credit Units)

-This module covers advanced statistical skills to analyse and interpret a wide range of biological, pre-clinical and clinical data, and preparation of data for scientific presentation.
-The statistical skills covered are biological experiment design, hypothesis testing, quantitative data analysis by parametric and non-parametric methods, qualitative data analysis by Chi-square and Fisher tests, and simple correlation & regression analysis for non-linear data.
-Students will perform statistical analysis using statistical software such as SPSS and Excel.
-The scientific presentation section covers how to organise data, prepare and incorporate statistical results on graphs and interpretation of results.
+This module covers advanced statistical skills to analyze and interpret a wide range of biological, pre-clinical and clinical data, and preparation of data for scientific presentation.
+The statistical skills covered are biological experiment design, hypothesis testing, quantitative data analysis using parametric and non-parametric inferential statistical tests, qualitative data analysis using McNemar and Fisher exact tests.
+In addition, multiple & non-linear regression analyses are covered to understand relationship between X and Y variables.

 Cell Culture & Bioprocess Engineering (5 Credit Units)

-This module equips students with strong aseptic techniques and application of cell culture in bioprocess engineering.
-Topics include regulatory affairs, biologics, cell lines, media, maintenance of cell cultures, and understanding of bioprocessing.
-Students will also acquire practical and theoretical knowledge of developing fermentation processes and manufacturing biological products.
-This module covers the application of bioprocess technology principles to scale-up production, economics, and regulatory considerations of bio-products derived from recombinant organisms and animal cell culture.
+This module will equip students with strong aseptic techniques and application of cell culture in bioprocess engineering.
+Topics include biologics, cell lines, media, maintenance of cell cultures and understanding of bioprocessing.
+Students will also acquire practical and theoretical knowledge of cell line development, characterization and manufacturing biological products.
+The module also explores the production of alternative proteins using cell culture technology.

 Immunological Techniques (4 Credit Units)

-This module introduces the fundamentals of immunology and provides an understanding of how the immune system functions as an integrated defense system against disease.
-Topics include an overview of the innate and adaptive immunity, humoral and cell mediated immunity, immunisation and vaccination.
-The module also covers the applications and advancements of immunological techniques in clinical, healthcare and diagnostic laboratories.
+This module introduces students to the fundamentals of immunology and provides an understanding of how the immune system functions as an integrated defence system against disease.
+Topics include an overview of the immune system, innate and adaptive immunity, vaccination, immunological techniques and the diseases of the immune system.
+Students have the opportunity to perform immunological techniques during practical sessions and design experiments to address a research problem.

 Electives (Choose any 1) (4 Credit Units)